TymekTM/Asystent/docs/user-guide/voice-interaction.md

 ## Wake Word Detection

 Asystent listens for a specific wake word to activate.
-By default, this is set to "asystent" but can be customized in the configuration.
+By default, this is set to "asystencie" but can be customized in the configuration.

 ### How Wake Word Detection Works